p-society/docs/content/index.md

 - Facilitate collaboration and ease of understanding for developers and contributors.
 - Act as a reference point for future project development and maintenance.

-## Deploy Rocket.Chat
+## Deploy This Page

-Learn the various [deployment options](https://docs.rocket.chat/docs/deploy-rocketchat) to get Rocket.Chat up and running quickly and efficiently in your environment.
+Learn the various [deployment options](https://github.com/jackyzha0/quartz/blob/v4/docs/hosting.md) to get this page up and running quickly and efficiently in your environment.
 ## Contribute

-Your expertise matters; regardless of your technical background, you can contribute to Rocket.Chat by creating issues, writing code, implementing new features, or fixing bugs, all in line with the [contribution guidelines](https://developer.rocket.chat/v1/docs/contributing).
+Your expertise matters; regardless of your technical background, you can contribute to PSoc Projects by creating issues, writing code, implementing new features, or fixing bugs, all in line with the [contribution guidelines](https://developer.rocket.chat/v1/docs/contributing).

 You can also contribute to the documentation by providing feedback according to the [feedback guidelines](https://developer.rocket.chat/docs/documentation-contribution-guidelines).